Family Trust – Annual Distribution Minute

 Who Pays Tax on Family Trust Income?

 Beneficiaries, not the trustee, usually pay tax on a Family Trust’s income.
 This is why you build the Family Trust Distribution Minute.
 The trustee manages the trust but does not typically pay tax on its income.
-Instead, the income is allocated to beneficiaries, who report it as part of their taxable income, like adding a slice of the trust’s “income pie” to their own income.
+Instead, the income is allocated to beneficiaries, who report it as part of their taxable income, as if adding a slice of the trust’s “income pie” to their own.

 How does a beneficiary pay tax on the family trust income?

-• The trust’s income is divided among beneficiaries as per the Distribution Minute.
+• The trust’s income is divided among beneficiaries in accordance with the Distribution Minute.

 • Each beneficiary includes their share in their personal tax return, taxed at their personal marginal rate.